-Even in the Middle Ages there was a church here, but it burnt down.
-This is where Lajos Kossuth read the Declaration of Independence in 1849, in which they announced the dethroning of the Habsburgs.
+Even in the Middle Ages, there was a church here, but it got burnt down.
+This is where Lajos Kossuth read the Declaration of Independence in 1849, in which he announced the dethroning of the Habsburgs.
 Kossuth’s chair can be found at the church to this day.

 With the help of the modern elevator designed during the renovation we can go up to the eastern tower, from where we can view the inner structure of the roof.
 From here we can walk to the western tower to get to the lookout room, from where an unmatched panorama can be seen.